RUSM Alumni Council

 Dr. Galanopoulos has spent most of his medical career in the state of Kentucky, first as a resident at the University of Louisville Department of Family and Geriatric Medicine, then as a family practitioner in Hopkinsville.
 He recently transitioned back to his native country, Canada, where he works in outpatient family medicine.
 Dr. Galanopoulos’s professional interests include obesity medicine, addiction medicine, complimentary medicine, teaching both medical students and residents, as well as using telemedicine to help patients overcome obstacles to medical care.

 Dr. Woo was born and raised in central New Jersey.
 From a young age, she shared a passion for both music and medicine.
-She earned her bachelor of music degree from Vanderbilt University, while simultaneously completing her pre-medicine pre-requisite courses.
+She completed the pre-medicine pre-requisite courses while simultaneously earning her Bachelor of Music degree from Vanderbilt University in Spring of 2012.
 She made her way through MERP in Fall 2012 and started first semester in Dominica in January 2013.
-She completed her core clinical clerkships in the South Florida Track, including Cleveland Clinic Florida.
-Internal Medicine was her first rotation and she fell in love with both the specialty and hospital - so much so that she is now at the hospital as a PGY-3 in Internal Medicine.
+She completed her core clinical clerkships in the South Florida Track, including Cleveland Clinic Florida (CCF).
+Internal Medicine was her first clinical rotation of 3rd year and she fell in love with both the specialty and hospital, so much so that she completed her Internal Medicine residency training at CCF and is now a staff hospitalist there.

 Dr. Agha is a practicing Internal Medicine specialist in Charlotte, North Carolina and has been in private practice for over 20 years.
 After completing his undergraduate education at Wake Forest University, he participated in cardiovascular research at the Bowman Gray School of Medicine.
 Dr Agha received his medical degree from RUSM in 1993 and subsequently completed his internal medicine residency at the Yale affiliated Danbury Hospital in Danbury, Connecticut.
 He has worked as a consultant and speaker for numerous Pharmaceutical companies and continues to do so.
 Currently, he is conducting a number of clinical trials as Principal Investigator, for various diseases and new technologies.